ceph/ceph/doc/rados/configuration/filesystem-recommendations.rst

 	sudo hdparm -W 0 /dev/hda 0

-In production environments, we recommend running :term:`Ceph OSD Daemons` with separate drives for the operating system and the data.
+In production environments, we recommend running a :term:`Ceph OSD Daemon` with separate drives for the operating system and the data.
 If you run data and an operating system on a single disk, we recommend creating a separate partition for your data.